 - Accident Reconstruction: An accident reconstruction specialist may examine physical evidence such as debris and skid marks to demonstrate a driver’s actions leading up to and during the collision.

-- Retrieving Evidence from Carriers: Other evidence such as driving records and personnel records can also be helpful.
+- Retrieving Evidence From Carriers: Other evidence, such as driving records and personnel records, can also be helpful.
 Compliance with (or lack thereof) trucking regulations like hours of service and inspection rules could be relevant to your case, and our attorneys can retrieve those records.

 - Reviewing Police Reports: Police or crash reports contain valuable insight into an accident.
 They can provide crucial details of the accident scene.

-Having a truck accident lawyer from Matlin Injury Law by your side can mean peace of mind knowing that no stone is left unturned as they investigate your accident.
-Truck accidents involve more regulations, more parties, and more complexity than most auto accidents, so knowledge of those nuances is important.
+Having a truck accident lawyer by your side can mean peace of mind knowing that no stone is left unturned as they investigate your accident.

 Commercial Vehicle Regulations in Colorado

-In Colorado, commercial vehicle operations are governed by specific laws and regulations designed to ensure road safety and compliance.
-A commercial vehicle is one used in commerce that either weighs at least 16,001 pounds, is designed to transport 16 or more passengers, or is utilized for transporting hazardous materials.
+A commercial vehicle is one used in commerce that weighs at least 16,001 pounds, is designed to transport 16 or more passengers, or is used to transport hazardous materials.

 Other trucking regulations in Colorado include: